muhmi/c64-anim-tool/README.md

   --per-row-mode PER_ROW_MODE
                         Per for delta packer mode --init-color-between-anims INIT_COLOR_BETWEEN_ANIMS
                         Write color memory to background color between different animation source files --color-animation COLOR_ANIMATION
                         Generate code to animate color data based on first frame of this .c file --color-animation-palette COLOR_ANIMATION_PALETTE
-                        Read color palette from a file for the color animation (if a file is given its assumed to be an image with first row being the palette) --music MUSIC         Include given file as music to test.prg, invalid file name leads to music being ignored.
+                        Read color palette from a file for the color animation (if a file is given its assumed to be an image with first row being the palette)
+  --music MUSIC         Include given file as music to test.prg, invalid file name leads to music being ignored.
   --template-dir TEMPLATE_DIR
                         Use this directory as source for templates --output-sources OUTPUT_SOURCES
-                        Output sources to given folder
+                        Output sources to given folder --allow-reorder-frames ALLOW_REORDER_FRAMES
+                        Allow reordering of frames so that frames with similar charsets are next to each other --non-linear-prg NON_LINEAR_PRG
+                        Generate non-linear (mprg)
+  --skip-build SKIP_BUILD
+                        Dont try to build .prg

 ```

 ### Generate .prg from GIF animation